cadmostafijur/nasa-farm-explorers/README.md

 ### How it works

 1. User picks or navigates to a farm location on the interactive map.
-2. The app computes a date range and calls NASA POWER to fetch daily records for that point.
+2. The app fetches current conditions (temperature, humidity, precipitation) from Open‑Meteo and daily history from NASA POWER for that point.
 3. It renders farm dashboards (weather, rainfall, radiation) and health indicators using charts and cards.
 4. Background base‑map layers come from NASA GIBS WMTS tiles for NDVI and true‑color context.